nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 * `NAUTOBOT_DB_TIMEOUT`
 * `NAUTOBOT_DB_ENGINE`

+!!! check "Enhanced in version 1.1.0"
+    The `NAUTOBOT_DB_ENGINE` setting was added in Nautobot 1.1.0.

 !!! warning
     Nautobot supports either MySQL or PostgreSQL as a database backend.
 You must make sure that the `ENGINE` setting matches your selected database backend or **you will be unable to connect to the database**.